Symbolism of Food (annam) in Hinduism

 Food occupies a prominent place in Hindu ritual and spiritual practices.
 It is an obligatory duty (dharma) of humans to produce food and offer it to various beings to ensure the order and regularity of the world.
 Those who fail to honor it would incur bad karma and remain stuck in the mortal world or fall into darker worlds.
 Since it is important to the survival and continuity of all worlds and beings, food is central to Vedic methods of worship.
 No worship is complete in which offerings of food are not made, and the remains of the offerings are not distributed among the worshippers.
 The Vedas are meant to facilitate sacrificial offerings to gods who cannot make food for themselves.
 Gods in turn help humans with rains, progeny, wealth of cattle, rains, and good harvest.
 Thus, food greases the wheels of creation and assists the beings in the preservation of the worlds.

-In Hinduism food symbolizes materiality, gross physical body, sense objects, sacrificial offerings, grossness, elements, fire, subtle body, semen, vigor, strength, and Brahman himself.
+In Hinduism food symbolizes materiality, gross physical body, sense objects, sacrificial offerings, grossness, elements, fire, subtle body, male seed, vigor, strength, and Brahman himself.
 The ultimate source of food is the Sun.
 Hence, as the universal nourisher food also symbolizes the sun god, Surya.

 The Taittiriya Upanishad emphatically states that food is the main reason for the existence of the worlds because from food alone all beings arise, and beings are made up of food only.
 The gross physical body is called food body because it is made up of food only.
 The world is subject to hunger and thirst since it is ruled by the god of Death, who is also called Time (Kala).
 For him the whole world, and everything that exists here is food.
 None can escape from his hunger.
 Thus, the body of the Supreme Purusha, the lord of the world, the Cosmic Being, is also food body.